The RAM Scholar will receive training and guidance at an annual retreat in Boston and at the College on Problems of Drug Dependence (CPDD) meeting.

 - Relationship of HIV, HCV and substance use

-- Develop a research project in the field of Addiction Medicine
+- Develop a research project in the field of addiction medicine or addiction psychiatry

-- One-on-one meetings with program faculty (including a biostatistician) to advance research idea
+- One-on-one meetings with program faculty (including the Associate Program Director) to advance research idea

-- Financial support is available to help facilitate the implementation of research idea (e.g. data collection, data analysis, course work)
+- Financial support is available to help facilitate the implementation of research idea (e.g. data collection, data analysis)

 FOR INSTITUTIONAL MENTORS